sdellis/prospero2/README.md

 gulp
 ```

 Once that's done, open up http://localhost:9000/ in your browser.
+This is currently meant to be used in conjunction with [Manifesto](http://github.com/sdellis/manifesto), although the two will be decoupled completely in the near future.

 ## Guide